ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 It's going to feel more real when I hand my keys over and realize I have nothing to replace them.

-It feels more real when he stands above me, puts his hands on each of my ears, leans down and kisses my forehead sweetly through the dirty strands of my unkempt morning hair.
+It feels more real when he stands above me, puts his hands on each of my ears, leans down and kisses my forehead through the dirty strands of my unkempt morning hair.

 &nbsp;